 First of all, if you are a do-gooder, high school teacher, or plan to teach a UX Design class using Balsamiq, you may qualify for a free license.
 To find out if you qualify, read the terms for free licenses.

 Please read and comply with the Balsamiq Mark Usage Guidelines.

 Product & Company Description

 Feel free to copy and paste the paragraphs below.

-The product page has a bunch of screenshot of sample mockups you can use, created with Balsamiq.
+The product page has a bunch of screenshot of sample wireframes you can use, created with Balsamiq.

 We have a few videos that demonstrate our products on a YouTube playlist called Product Introductions.

 Demo Talking Points: when talking about Balsamiq in front of a crowd, I would start by showing our short demo video, maybe with the volume turned off so that you can speak over it.

 - The app's speed, which approaches pen and paper.
 This is critical because the goal is to try many different things quickly.
 More expensive tools are also much more time-consuming, and when you spend time on something it's harder to throw it away and start over, which is often what's needed for creating the best possible user experience.

 - The low-fidelity look which encourages honest feedback: we call it "a look no-one is afraid to criticize". ;) Also mention you can switch skin for more polished presentations.